Welcome to the SFP Restructuring Limited privacy notice.

 SFP Restructuring Limited is the controller and responsible for your personal data (collectively referred to as ”SFP Restructuring”, “we”, “us” or “our” in this privacy notice).
 Where one (or more) of our licensed insolvency practitioners is appointed under the Insolvency Act 1986 or the Law of Property Act 1925 (i.e. acting as an “insolvency office holder”), they may be the controller.
 For the purposes of this notice, reference to SFP Restructuring includes our insolvency practitioners acting in this capacity.

-Richard Hunt is the Compliance Manager of SFP Restructuring who is responsible for overseeing questions in relation to this privacy notice and Alexander Reed is the Group Data Protection Compliance Lead.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact Richard Hunt or Alexander Reed using the details set out below.
+Richard Hunt is an Associate Director at SFP Restructuring who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact Richard Hunt using the details set out below.

 Our full details are: